Buhry/Buhry/README.md

 - 👋 Hi, I’m @Buhry
 - 👀 I’m interested in app devolopement
-- 🌱 I’m currently learning how to code in C and trying to developpe my python3 knowledge
+- 🌱 I’m currently developing my coding skills
 <!-- 💞️ I’m looking to collaborate on project that will help me get some experience --->
 - 📫 How to reach me hamzanahi.uni@gmail.com